 Table 1 indicates that the standardised extraction methods use neat pure solvents, but the use of blends of solvents is introduced in some research work for non-standardised methods [8, 13].
 The reason to introduce blends is normally to improve the extraction capability of the used solution towards materials that show difficulties (special additives or very aged components of bitumen).
-The use of blends of solvents can be a good solution in research work in well-equipped laboratories but there are several draw-backs which presumably is the reason why neat pure solvents are mentioned exclusively in standardised test methods for intended use in quality control.
+The use of blends of solvents can be a good solution in research work in well-equipped laboratories but there are several draw-backs which presumably are the reasons why neat pure solvents are mentioned exclusively in standardised test methods for intended use in quality control.

-When a blend of solvents is chosen then the exact composition of that blend becomes highly important because that determines the "solvent strength" of the combined solution, and even minute changes in the proportion can alter the properties of that blend.
-Some solvents can form an azeotropic blend which means that when the solvents are mixed one of the solvents (in a binary blend) will evaporate faster than the other until the stable, azeotropic mix proportion is reached, Hereafter the solvents will evaporate further in that relative composition.
+When a blend of solvents is chosen then the exact composition of that blend becomes highly important.
+The blend determines the "solvent strength" of the combined solution, and even minute changes in the proportion can alter the properties of that blend.
+Some solvents can form an azeotropic blend which means that when the solvents are mixed, one of the solvents (in a binary blend) will evaporate faster than the other until the stable, azeotropic mix proportion is reached, Hereafter the solvents will evaporate further in that relative composition.

-It is possible to use non-azeoptropic blends for extraction but the problems with verifying that the correct proportion of solvents is present when the extraction is performed requires typically the use of advanced equipment that is not found in the ordinary road sector laboratory.
+It is possible to use blends of solvents for extraction that do not form azeoptropic blends.
+Here it can be problematic to verify that the correct proportion of solvents is present..
+The extraction is often performed in the ordinary road sector laboratory with no access to advanced chemical analytical test equipment for that purpose.
+During the recovery process (distillation) the composition of these blends will changes, which might have an impact on how the structure of the bitumen and polymers reconstitute themselves.
 Three examples of blends of solvent for extraction are mentioned in the literature of this state of the art report:

-- [8] dichloromethane (78 %) and methanol (22 %) - [13] toluene (90%) and ethanol (10%)

-[13] trichloroethylene (90%) and ethanol (10%)
+- [8] dichloromethane (78 %) and methanol (22 %) - [13] toluene (90%) and ethanol (10%) - [13] trichloroethylene (90%) and ethanol (10%)